natsandi22/mclaren/README.md

 Type "mvn --version" to ensure that Maven 3 is propertly installed in the system.
 ```
 ```
-Execute this command replacing the content of "first_arg" with the string: mvn exec:java -Dexec.args="first_arg"
+Execute this command replacing the content of "first_arg" with the string that will be tested: mvn exec:java -Dexec.args="first_arg"
 ```

 ## Running the tests